Frederick County Cities and Towns

-Frederick County is home to 5 designated Maryland Main Streets and 12 unique municipalities.
-The municipalities of Burkittsville and Rosemont offer beautiful scenery, small town charm and interesting architecture throughout primarily residential communities.
+Frederick County is home to 6 Maryland designated Main Street communities and 12 municipalities.
+Maryland’s designated Main Streets make for fun getaway destinations for just a few hours, for a day or for a weekend journey that will be unforgettable.
+Municipalities like Emmitsburg, Burkittsville, Rosemont offer beautiful scenery, small town charm and interesting architecture throughout primarily residential communities.
 You'll also find several unincorporated villages with shops, eateries and much more waiting for you to discover in Frederick County.

 Downtown Frederick - Maryland Main Street

 Downtown Frederick’s charming streets are rich with trend-setting shops, fascinating history, independent eateries, an epicenter of art galleries and theaters, and music hot spots that groove to the beat.
 It’s not hard to see why Frederick ranks among the top 10 Downtowns in America.
 Frederick truly has something for everyone.
 Stroll along Carroll Creek Park where fountains, bridges, and water lilies are a pedestrian’s dream come true.
 Tour and taste craft beverages at a local distillery or brewery, each with its own distinctive personality.
 Follow in the footsteps of soldiers and surgeons at the National Museum of Civil War Medicine, a landmark attraction that tells the stories of personal sacrifices and brilliant innovations of Civil War medicine.
 Innovations that continue to save lives today.
 Frederick’s lively calendar of events offers something for every season of the year, including the one of a kind National Clustered Spires High Wheel Race every August that goes right through Downtown, or the Frederick Festival of the Arts.
 No matter the time of year, you’ll be sure to find adventure in Downtown Frederick.